BrincMM/VentureVerseMiniAppRails/docs/api/v1/developers/README.md

 - All timestamps are in ISO 8601 format (UTC)
 - Password fields are never included in responses
 - Email addresses must be unique across all developers
-- GitHub usernames must be unique if provided
+- GitHub profile URLs must be valid URLs if provided
 - Passwords must be at least 6 characters long